 Only open to MSc Psychology (Research) students and MSc (Research) students Developmental Psychopathology in Education and Child Studies.

-The complete course Applied Multivariate Data Analysis which runs during an entire calendar year is a joint undertaking of the Institute of Psychology (responsible for the Spring semester) and the Institute of Education and Child Studies (responsible for the Fall semester).
-Participants can start either in the spring or the fall.
-The course is part of all Research Master programmes in Psychology and Developmental Psychopathology in Education and Child Studies.
-Each part has meetings once a week during a whole semester (see the Course Schedules for precise details).
-Both parts consist of a series of topics each of which include “when and why to use a special statistical technique”, “how to use a special technique” and “how to interpret the results”.
+The complete course Applied Multivariate Data Analysis which runs during an entire calendar year is a joint enterprise of the Institute of Psychology (responsible for the Spring semester) and the Institute of Education and Child Studies (responsible for the Fall semester).
+Participants can start either in Spring or Fall.
+The course is part of all Research Master programs in Psychology as well as in Education and Child Studies.
+Each semester has meetings once a week during a whole semester (see the Course Schedules for precise details).
+Both semesters consist of a series of topics each of which include “when and why to use a special statistical technique”, “how to use a special technique” and “how to interpret the results”.
+Each technique could be encountered in academic, clinical and corporate (research) environments.
+The course aims to provide foundations in a wide range of different techniques, to train methodological experience and flexilibity in many fields.

-AMDA topics – Fall semester: (1) principal component analysis, confirmatory factor analysis and structural equation modeling, (2) logistic regression, (3) nonparametric regression and nonparametric principal components analysis (using optimal scaling), (4) item response theory and (5) meta-analysis.
+AMDA topics – Fall semester: (1) principal component analysis, confirmatory factor analysis, (2) logistic regression and item response theory, (3) nonparametric regression and nonparametric principal components analysis (using optimal scaling), (4) clustering and (5) meta-analysis.

-AMDA topics – Spring semester: (1) mediation and moderation, (2) predictive regression, (3) multilevel analysis and longitudinal analysis, and (4) missing data.
+AMDA topics – Spring semester: (1) analysis plan (2) mediation and moderation, (3) predictive regression, (4) multilevel analysis and longitudinal analysis, and (5) missing data.

 The treatment of each topic in the course will have a similar structure, in particular: